algorandfoundation/algokit-cli/docs/src/content/docs/features/init.md

 algokit init example <example_id>
 ```

-When run without an example ID, the command launches an interactive selector that displays available examples with their descriptions and categories.
+When run without an example ID, the command launches an interactive selector that displays available examples with their name and type.
 Examples are copied to a new directory in your current location, named after the example ID.

 ### Available Examples